-Springtime in Wichita is the perfect time to spread out your favorite red checkered blanket in the grass for a family picnic and enjoy the fresh air, flowers and sunshine.
+Spring and summer in Wichita is the perfect time to spread out your favorite red checkered blanket in the grass for a family picnic and enjoy the fresh air, flowers and sunshine.

 Another Wichita Wild Habitat – the largest in Wichita – Pawnee Prairie Park is home to deer, foxes, beaver and more than 100 species of bird.
 Open shelters and charcoal grills make picnicking in the wild flora possible, and one mile of paved and eight miles of unpaved trails offer scenic after-picnic exercise.
 Unique to Pawnee Prairie Park, is the Plumlee horseback riding trail perfect for exercising your horses, if you’ve brought them with you!

 Riverside Park is a must-picnic park with large open areas along the Arkansas River where you can enjoy the view of the river and surrounding ornamental trees.
 Explore the park’s central, north and south sections to experience all Riverside has to offer.
 The central section of the park houses the Kansas Wildlife Exhibit with animals native to Kansas, including beavers, red fox, hawks and more.
 Also in the central section of the park is Celebration Plaza, an interactive fountain popular during the heat of summer months.
 The north section of the park is where most people picnic on inviting lawns under beautiful trees.
 Remember to bring your racket if you’re heading to the south section of Riverside Park, which houses the Ralph Wulz Riverside Tennis Center.
 You’re also close to all of the Museums on the River at this park.